 When it comes to wind statistics and kitesurfing seasons, Sri Lanka is among the best in the world.
 The country has been shown to provide ideal wind conditions for surfers of all levels to learn and improve.
 Scorching winds blow in from the Middle East during the summer, slamming into Sri Lanka's western shore.
 Winds from Southeast Asia impact Sri Lanka in the winter, generating ideal thermal winds for kitesurfing.

-With the winters season approaching and everyone searching for a much-anticipated vacation, consider visiting kitesurfing spots in Sri Lanka to experience the winter season kiteboarding as well as other renowned tourist destinations while relaxing at one of the country's premium holiday resorts.
+With the winter season approaching and everyone searching for a much-anticipated vacation, consider visiting kitesurfing spots in Sri Lanka to experience winter season kiteboarding, as well as other renowned tourist destinations while relaxing at one of the country's premium holiday resorts.